losrobbos/coding-advanced-resources/README.md

 Are you ready to go all-in now?

-For those wanna step a little bit "outside the box" of just coding a feature in a team or creating own small web apps... it is time to look at the broader picture on how to actually setup the FOUNDATION for more complex web projects.
+For those wanna step a little bit "outside the box" of just coding a feature in a team or creating own small web apps... it is time to look at the broader picture on how to actually setup the INFRASTRUCTURE for more complex web projects.

-And enable us to setup design decisions on such a project for a team.

 Once you reach that step, you might be ready for an architect position or lead development.